-Choose the Right Colour
+Choose the right colour

+Choose different colours to distinguish between your gear, friends and your dogs from a distance.
+They can also be used to tell apart different kayaks, tents or other objects in the dark.
 With the eight colours and two functions of either steady-on or flashing you can distinguish or mark up to fourteen people or items at a time.

-We also know the colour from warning signs and road works, where drivers are used to slowing down.
+The yellow light is known from warning signs and road works, where drivers are used to slowing down.

 There usually aren’t many blue lights found along the roadway, and the uniqueness of this light might be an extra benefit when out and about in the dark.